r3t3ch/from565/README.md

 make rletopng or make

 Creating RLE file from png:<br/>
-Change your <filename>.png to mylogo.png and replace the current file. and execute the below command.
+Change your <filename>.png to initlogo.png and replace the current file. and execute the below command.
 <br/>
-make pngtorle
+make pngtorle or make pngtorle && make clean

 NOTE: 'make clean' will remove all the generated file for fresh build.